-JICOS, a Java-centric network computing service that, supports high-performance parallel computing, is an ongoing project that virtualizes compute cycles, stores/coordinates partial results-supporting fault tolerance, is partially self-organizing, may use an open grid services architecture [21,22] front end for service discovery (not presented), is largely independent of hardware/OS, and is intended to scale from a LAN to the Internet.
-JICOS is designed to support scalable, adaptively parallel computation (i.e., the computation's organization reduces completion time, using many transient compute servers, called hosts, that may join and leave during a computation's execution, with high system efficiency, regardless of how many hosts join/leave the computation); tolerate basic faults: JICOS must tolerate host failure and network failure between hosts and other system components; hide communication latencies, which may be long, by overlapping communication with computation.
-JICOS comprises three service component classes.
+JICOS, a Java-centric network computing service that supports high-performance parallel computing, is an ongoing project that: virtualizes compute cycles, stores/coordinates partial results - supporting faulttolerance, is partially self-organizing, may use an open grid services architecture [24, 25] frontend for service discovery (not presented), is largely independent of hardware/OS, and is intended to scale from a LAN to the Internet.
+JICOS is designed to: support scalable, adaptively parallel computation (i.e., the computation's organization reduces completion time, using many transient compute servers, called hosts, that may join and leave during a computation's execution, with high system efficiency, regardless of how many hosts join/leave the computation); tolerate basic faults: JICOS must tolerate host failure and network failure between hosts and other system components; hide communication latencies, which may be long, by overlapping communication with computation.
+JICOS comprises 3 service component classes.

-Hosting Service Provider.
-JICOS clients (i.e., processes seeking computation done on their behalf) interact solely with the hosting service provider (HSP) component.
+- Hosting Service Provider (HSP): JICOS clients (i.e., processes seeking computation done on their behalf) interact solely with the hosting service provider component.
 A client logs in, submits computational tasks, requests results, and logs out.
-When interacting with a client, the HSP thus acts as an agent for the entire network of service components.
+When interacting with a client, the hosting service provider thus acts as an agent for the entire network of service components.
 It also manages the network of task servers described below.
-For example, when a task server wants to join the distributed service, it first contacts the HSP.
-The HSP tells the task server where it fits in the task server network.

-Task Server.
-This component is a store of task objects.
-Each task object, which has been spawned but has not yet been computed, has a representation on some task server.
+For example, when a task server wants to join the distributed service, it first contacts the hosting service provider.
+The HSP tells the task server where it fits in the task server network. - Task Server: This component is a store of Task objects.
+Each Task object that has been spawned but has not yet been computed, has a representation on some task server.
 Task servers balance the load of ready tasks among themselves.
 Each task server has a number of hosts associated with it.
 When a host requests a task, the task server returns a task that is ready for execution, if any are available.
-If a host fails, the task server reassigns the host's tasks to other hosts.

-Host.
-A host (aka compute server) joins a particular task server.
+If a host fails, the task server reassigns the host's tasks to other hosts. - Host: A host (aka compute server) joins a particular task server.
 Once joined, each host repeatedly requests a task for execution, executes the task, returns the results, and requests another task.
 It is the central service component for virtualizing compute cycles.

-When a client logs in, the HSP propagates that log-in to all task servers, who in turn propagate it to all their hosts.
-When a client logs out, the HSP propagates that log-out to all task servers, which aggregate resource consumption information (execution statistics) for each of their hosts.
+When a client logs in, the HSP propagates that login to all task servers, who in turn propagate it to all their hosts.
+When a client logs out, the HSP propagates that logout to all task servers, which aggregate resource consumption information (execution statistics) for each of their hosts.
 This information, in turn, is aggregated by the HSP for each task server, and returned to the client.
 Currently, the task server network topology is a torous.
-However, scatter/gather operations, such as log-in and log-out, are transmitted via a task server tree: a subgraph of the torous (see Figure 41.2).
+However, scatter/gather operations, such as login and logout, are transmitted via a task server tree: a subgraph of the torous.
+See Figure 80.2.